benjamin-feldman/vae-omax/README.md

 ## Description

 This project contains the Python code I used to conduct my research during my internship at IRCAM in 2021.
 The code is divided into several scripts:

-- `config.py`: This script contains the configuration for the VAE.
-- `dataset.py`: This script contains functions to create a dataset from raw MIDI files.

 - `createDataset.py`: This script is used to create a dataset from raw MIDI files.
-- `models.py`: This script defines the architecture of the VAE.
+- `src/models.py`: This script defines the architecture of the VAE.
 - `train.py`: This script is responsible for training the VAE.
 - `evaluation.py`: This script contains functions to evaluate the performance of the VAE.
+- `src/utils.py`: various utilitary functions

 ## Requirements